Bachelor of Arts or Bachelor of Fine Arts in Art (Studio Art: Sculpture)

 Who is this program for?

-The B.A./BFA in Art (Studio Art: Sculpture) is available for creative individuals passionate about materials, form, and conceptual development.
-It is ideal for students seeking careers as professional artists, fabricators, educators, public arts leaders, and those interested in integrating traditional craftsmanship with new technologies.
-We also welcome transfer students and students seeking second degrees enthusiastically:
+These programs are designed for creative individuals passionate about materials, form, and conceptual development.
+They suit students aiming for careers as professional artists, fabricators, educators, and public arts leaders, as well as those interested in blending traditional craftsmanship with emerging technologies.
+Transfer students and those pursuing second degrees are also warmly welcomed.

 - Students passionate about traditional and contemporary sculpture